Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Generalization to equivariant functions

-where we have choose a natural set of basis for $U_i$ and the corresponding dual basis for $\bar U_i$.
-Besides, any equivariant function can be obtained in this way. \end{lemma} We give the poof of above Lemma and more detail about obtaining equivariant function from the invariant function in Appendix \ref{sec:equ_from_in}.
-From the Lemma \ref{th_equ_f_in} and tensor network calculations we can obtain the following theorem, \begin{theorem} Let $\bm x_1,\dots,\bm x_n$ be input variables in space $V_1,\dots,V_n$ and $\bm y_1,\dots,\bm y_m$ be output variables in space $U_1,\dots,U_m$, each equivariant function $h :\bigoplus_i V_i\rightarrow \bigoplus_i \bar U_i$ can be expressed as
+From the Proposition \ref{cont_invar_fun} and Lemma \ref{th_equ_f_in}, we can construct equivariant functions from invariant functions constructed by tensor network generators, as shown in Fig. \ref{fig:inv_ansatz}(b).
+We can obtain the following proposition (We give the proof of the proposition in Appendix \ref{proof_equ_tns}.), \begin{proposition} Let $\bm x_1,\dots,\bm x_n$ be input variables in space $V_1,\dots,V_n$ and $\bm y_1,\dots,\bm y_m$ be output variables in space $U_1,\dots,U_m$, any continuous $SO(3)$ equivariant function $h :\bigoplus_j V_j\rightarrow \bigoplus_i U_i$ can be approximately expressed as